 Chocolate drives have always been a very popular fundraiser.
 As a major fundraiser they can earn several thousands of dollars for your school or organisation.
-From the $1 Cadbury Caramello Koalas to the new $2 Cadbury Mervellous creations, every seems to be able to sell a box of those babies in the office at morning tea time.
-There are other alternavatives and many big names brands offer their products as a chocolate fundraising drive.
+From the $1 Cadbury Caramello Koalas to the new $2 Cadbury Mervellous creations, everyone seems to be able to sell a box of those babies in the office at morning tea time.
+There are other alternatives and many big names brands offer their products as a chocolate fundraising drive.
 Click here for our list of fundraising chocolate and lollies suppliers.

 How it works

 Depending on the type of confectionary you choose to sell – and the supplier – you have two options:

 On-hand sales mean you have the chocolate bars or lollies to sell. it strikes the sweet tooth: it’s an impulse buy.
 It’s great for quick sales when you need your funds fast.
 But you have to pay upfront for your products, although deferred payment terms may be available.